oliviat255/customize-homepage/README.md

 Frontend: React, Javascript
 Backend: Google Maps Platform

+## Work Flow
+To run this application you will need an API key for google places and enable geocoding.
+Instructions can be found on the [documentation](https://developers.google.com/maps/documentation/places/web-service/get-api-key).
+Then you can add that key as an environment variable.
+Once you have done that you can run the application through `npm i` and `npm start`.
 ## Limitations
 If this were to be implemented the backend would need to connect to the Blackbird backend.
 An example for how I would design such a backend can be found here. https://drive.google.com/file/d/1kwdNfnILqK19PM931lZsoVv0seY_74TD/view?usp=sharing